-Pentreath in conjunction with Cornwall Partnership NHS Foundation Trust (CFT) offers an Individual Placement and Support service (IPS).
-IPS supports individuals who are unemployed; on the caseload of the community mental health teams and who want to find and maintain employment of their choosing.
+Pentreath in conjunction with Cornwall Partnership NHS Foundation Trust offers an Individual Placement and Support service.
+The service supports individuals who are unemployed; on the caseload of the community mental health teams and who want to find and maintain employment of their choosing.

-Being in employment can greatly improve an individual’s wellbeing by:
+Being in employment can greatly improve peoples wellbeing by:

 It is based on 8 key principles:

 The Individual Placement and Support service believes that with the right support, everyone has the potential to gain paid employment.
 Mental health diagnosis does not predict capacity to work, the most important factor is willingness to work.
 Pentreath have employment specialists embedded within our mental health teams.
 Anyone who is a service user of these, who is unemployed and keen to work can access this support.